kiprono123/data-structures/README.md

 It was modified by Tanisha Downer from the code at; https://www.geeksforgeeks.org/python-program-for-insertion-sort/
 # Linked Lists
 https://colab.research.google.com/drive/1e9GaxU8x1EMcUCwMEZTHbdXKQLv2VMWn?usp=sharing
-Modified by Ronald Kiprono from the code at https://www.geeksforgeeks.org/python-linked-list/”
+It was modified by Ronald Kiprono from the code at https://www.geeksforgeeks.org/python-linked-list/”
 # Binary Tree
 https://drive.google.com/file/d/1ng9GljQNxQeAVpLzks7lpRRJhL3D8zbV/view?usp=sharing
-Developed by Brock Skelton from the pseudocode in:
+It was Developed by Brock Skelton from the pseudocode in:
 Kubica, J. (2020).
 Data structures the fun way: An amusing introduction to data structures.
 No Starch Press.”
 # Machine Learning 1 (Titanic)
 “Kaggle runs a machine learning competition on the Titanic data: